edbratt/hk2-site-test/extensibility.md

 ## InheritableThread Scope

-There is a inheritable thread scope/context pair optionally supported in HK2.
+There is a inheritable thread scope/context pair optionally supported in GlassFish HK2.
 Services marked with [InheritableThread][inheritablethread] are similar to PerThread scoped services with one caveat, their life cycle defined by the thread they are on and are inherited by its child threads.
 Two different threads injecting a service from the [InheritableThread][inheritablethread] scope will get different objects.